nodejs/node/doc/api/esm.md

   is specified, the value of `import.meta.url` is used as the default.
 * Returns: {Promise}

+Provides a module-relative resolution function scoped to each module, returning the URL string.

 <!-- eslint-skip -->
 ```js
 const dependencyAsset = await import.meta.resolve('component-lib/asset.css');